www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

             * [x] Render rating as a CommonMark field.
                 * [x] Create a CommonMark template, that provides a chapter for the rating.
                 * [x] Use `Rating#descriptionForUser` as the chapter's content.
-            * [ ] Render argumentation as part of the rating CommonMark field.
+            * [x] Render argumentation as part of the rating CommonMark field.
                 * [x] Create a CommonMark template, that provides a chapter for the rating.
                 * [x] Use `Constraint#naturalArgumentation` as the chapter's content.
                 * [X] The tree provided by `Constraint#naturalArgumentation` needs to be simplified.
                   Create a test for that, as testing manually takes too much time.
-                * [ ] Add causing values to argumentation.
+                * [x] Add causing values to argumentation. -> This was done for the ForAll raters.
+For that the rest it will be done, when need and for some it is already present.
-                * [ ] Drop the special GEL name space, as it has no actual use and makes things more complex.
+                * [x] Drop the special GEL name space, as it has no actual use and makes things more complex.
                   Keep in mind natural argumentation is not about creating an argumentation schema, also it would be possible.
                   Natural argumentation is flowing text for user, but nothing else except for Internationalization and there is not even an attempt to support that yet.
                 * [x] Re-enable `Constraint#testArgumentation`, when the `Constraint#naturalArgumentation` is simplified.
-            * [ ] Render argumentation as part of the solution table.
+            * [x] Render argumentation as part of the solution table.
-            * [ ] Check for duplicate attributes in tables and solutions.
+            * [x] Check for duplicate attributes in tables and solutions.
     * [o] Make first char of vertical tab button upper case in the GUI. -> This does not make for variables, as this would make them incorrect.
     * [ ] Delete obsolete SolutionEditor and the corresponding users.
         * [ ] Delete `Query#constraintResult`.